ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/PwmOut.md

 * Set the cycle time first, and then set the duty cycle using either a relative time period via the write() function or an absolute time period using the pulsewidth() function.
 * The default period is 0.020s, and the default pulse width is 0.
-* The PwmOut interface can express the pulse train in many ways to fit different use cases.
-You can express the period and pulse width directly in units of seconds, milliseconds or microseconds.
-You can also express the pulse width as a percentage of the period.

 ##### API